ledes/ruby_collection/README.md

 ### Tic Tac Toe Printer

 Build a method print_grid that takes a single argument board.
 This argument should be a two dimensional array that represents the rows and columns of the tic tac toe board.

+### OO-Marathon

+Build the "Zooniverse", a fictional location from the television series, ["The Mighty Boosh"](http://www.bbc.co.uk/comedy/mightyboosh/clips/episodes_series1.shtml).

+Let the tests drive your development.

+#### Objectives

+* Building objects in ruby
+* Object composition
+* TDD